niklak/dom_sanitizer/Examples.md

 *This example requires the `atomic` feature.*

-This example demonstrates how to safely share and use a `PluginPolicy` across multiple threads.
+It demonstrates how to safely share and use a `PluginPolicy` across multiple threads.
 It utilizes the `atomic` feature, which is required to share `dom_query::Document`.

 ```rust